Inside The Horrific Stories Of 11 American Serial Killers, From The ‘Beast Of Chicago’ To ‘Hell’s Belle’

-Published October 15, 2021
+Published October 26, 2025

-Infamous American Serial Killers: Richard Ramirez
+American Serial Killer Richard Ramirez

-Hoping to escape his father’s abuse, Ramirez moved in with his older cousin Miguel, a decorated Vietnam veteran.
+Hoping to escape his father’s abuse, Ramirez moved in with his older cousin Miguel, a Vietnam veteran.
 While the move allowed Ramirez to escape his father’s beatings, his time with Miguel had an even worse effect on him.

-Ramirez fled and a chase ensued.
+Ramirez fled, and a chase ensued.
 A group of bystanders ended up getting to Ramirez first.
 They beat him with a metal pipe until the cops arrived.

 Ramirez appealed, but because of the complex nature of his case, he wasn’t able to appear in court until 2006.
 The original sentence was upheld, but Ramirez would never be executed.
 In 2013, he died in prison from cancer.